twitter-archive/libkestrel/README.md

 ## JournaledQueue

-A JournaledQueue is an optionally-journaled queue that may have multiple "readers", each of which may have multiple consumers.
-Various policies determine how much of each queue is kept in memory, how large the queue can get, and when items expire.
+A JournaledQueue is an optionally-journaled queue built on top of `ConcurrentBlockingQueue` that may have multiple "readers", each of which may have multiple consumers.
 ### Puts

 When an item is added to a queue, it's journaled and passed on to any readers.